-Protests in Poland over plans to put Supreme Court under political control
+US warns Poland over judiciary bill as protests grow

 "It is a profound honor to stand in this city, by this monument to the Warsaw Uprising, and to address the Polish nation that so many generations have dreamed of: a Poland that is safe, strong, and free," Trump said.

-But if the party triumphs it could mark a turning point for the Eastern European country -- one of the first former Communist nations to join the EU.
-And many protesters feel that Poland's position as a Western democracy is hanging in the balance.
+But if the party triumphs, it could mark a turning point for the Eastern European country -- one of the first former Communist nations to join the EU.
+Many protesters feel that Poland's position as a Western democracy is hanging in the balance.

-Andrzej Tomasz Celinski was among the sea of people gathered in Warsaw on Thursday night.
-He was supposed to spend his evening in a hospital, at the bedside of his one-month old son, who is sick.
-Instead, he spent it marching with candle in hand.
+In Warsaw, Andrzej Tomasz Celinski was supposed to spend his Thursday evening in a hospital; his one-month old son is sick.
+He spent it instead marching with a candle in hand for his son.

-"I hope that when he will grow up that he will not have to go to demonstrations like this," Celinski told CNN.
+"I hope that, when he will grow up, that he will not have to go to demonstrations like this," he told CNN.
 "So I'll tell him that when he was in hospital, I went for a demonstration also to fight for his future."

 Since coming to power, PiS has eroded other institutions and freedoms: the right to peaceful assembly has become more restricted and new media laws have made it more difficult for the press to operate independently.